JackieZhangdx/WeakSupervisedSegmentationList/README.md

 # Weak Supervised Semantic Segmentation list

 This repository contains lists of state-or-art weak supervised semantic segmentation works.
 Papers and resources are listed below according to supervision types.
+There are some personal views and notes, just ignore if not interested.
-(on progress)
+(keep updating)

 - [x] Paper list
 	- [x] instance